hyperjumptech/monika/docs/src/pages/guides/notifications.md

 4. Sendgrid
 5. Slack
 6. Whatsapp
+7. Microsoft Teams

-We are working on more notifications like Microsoft Teams, Telegram, and many more.
+We are working on more notifications like Telegram, and many more.
 You can help!

 ## Configurations